 Governors also meet annually, on an individual basis, with the Chair, Chief Executive, Deputy Chief Executive and the Clerk, for individual reviews of governance.

-The Corporation has considered the DfE guidance on board reviews and has plans to commission an external reviewer in the future but did not carry out a review in 2021-22.
+The Corporation has considered the DfE guidance on board reviews and has commissioned Stone King to carry out its review, commencing in September 2023.

 Remuneration Committee